tomjoht/tomjoht.github.io/_posts/2020/5/2020-05-26-write-the-docs-australia-techcomm-times-of-pandemic.md

 >
 > Kirk published an article about the tech comm facets of the pandemic that health communicators have been working in or against [https://communicating-about-covid19.weebly.com/](https://communicating-about-covid19.weebly.com/)

-The event is hosted through [Write the Docs Australia](https://www.meetup.com/Write-the-Docs-Australia/events/).
-Anyone is welcome to attend.
-Log into [meetup.com](https://www.meetup.com) and then select to [attend the event](https://www.meetup.com/Write-the-Docs-Australia/events/270641270/).

 ## What we'll chat about

 We'll talk about two topics, primarily.
 First, the [results of the pandemic survey](https://www.questionpro.com/t/PGzGMZhSHg).
 (I also recently posted thoughts about this here: [Results of Pandemic Impact on Tech Comm survey](https://idratherbewriting.com/blog/results-of-pandemic-impact-on-tech-comm-survey/).)

 Second, we'll approach the topic from a totally different angle, and this is where Kirk St. Amant, an expert in health tech comm, comes into play.
 Kirk has written about [Communicating about Covid-19](https://communicating-about-covid19.weebly.com/) and has some thoughts about effective tech comm approaches.

 This isn't a formal presentation but rather more of a discussion.

+## Registration

+The event is hosted through [Write the Docs Australia](https://www.meetup.com/Write-the-Docs-Australia/events/).
+Anyone is welcome to attend.
+Log into [meetup.com](https://www.meetup.com) and then select to [attend the event](https://www.meetup.com/Write-the-Docs-Australia/events/270641270/).